Yagazie-davidson/retro-snap/README.md

-## Sticker Padi - Create and order Custom Stickers
+## RetroSnap - Turn your digital photos into retro-styled polaroid prints